actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

   * :+1: have [sequence diagrams](https://en.wikipedia.org/wiki/Sequence_diagram) in all repos i.e. http://plantuml.com/
   * :+1: have [Architecture Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) in your [repos](https://github.com/npryce/adr-tools)
   * :+1: Have a well [structured git history](http://www.annashipman.co.uk/jfdi/good-pull-requests.html) in your repos
+* If at all possible make [Pull Requests](https://help.github.com/articles/about-pull-requests/) a first class citizen nothing is more demoralising than having a Pull Request sitting around without feedback and a chance of being merged.

 ### Development environments